Diffusion and superdiffusion from hydrodynamic projections: Hydrodynamic spaces

 \subsection{Hydrodynamic reduction}

 Suppose that there is some action of a one-parameter group of unitary operators $U_s$ on $\hi H$, with $U_s U_{s'} = U_{s+s'}$.
 I take $s\in\R$, but the main property for the present discussion is that the group be non-compact; there is no difficulty in adapting to $s\in\Z$.
-In the continuous notation, I assume that $U_s$ is ``well behaved", that is, that the resulting inner products are continuous, and, in some instances, I assume differentiability.
+In the continuous notation, I assume that $U_s$ is ``well behaved", that is, that the resulting inner products are continuous and differentiable.
 By unitarity, $U_s$ preserves the inner product, \beq \bra U_s\la a, U_s\la b\ket_{\hi H} =\bra \la a, \la b\ket_{\hi H}. \eeq For instance, $U_s$ could be the group of space- or time-translations, or any other symmetry of the underlying model, under which the state is chosen to be invariant.
 Again, note that this does not require the underlying model to be quantum or even deterministic: $U_s$ acts, and is invertible, on the abstract Hilbert space $\hi H$, and unitarity is the result of an invariance.
-Note that in quantum spin chains, time translation is a strongly continuous one-parameter group on $\hi H$, hence continuity, and differentiability, is guaranteed \cite{BratelliRobinson12}.

-As a guiding principle, emergent properties of many-body systems with respect to the group $U_s$ are essentially those which come out from taking $s$ large in some sense, and are extracted by looking at invariants.
+The Hilbert space $\hi H$ and its inner product contain a large amount of information about the microscopic many-body model.
+At large scales, the number of degrees of freedom is reduced, and a small amount of information is sufficient.
+We would like to extract these emergent properties.
+As a guiding principle, emergent properties of many-body systems with respect to the group $U_s$ are essentially those obtained by looking at invariants.
 There are two natural ways of extracting invariants.